thoughtbot/superglue/README.md

 --- | --- | ---
 screen| `String` | Override which screen the will render.
 Defaults to the template id (path to template without the rails root and file ext). grafting_strategy| `String` | Can be `extend` or `set`.
 Defaults to `set`.
-This option specifies how Breezy will graft filtered nodes. `set` will replace the node, while `extend` will merge. update_joints| `Bool` | Defaults to `true`.
-If set to `false`, Breezy will not auto-update joints on this render.
-Typically used when rendering views outside controllers.
+This option specifies how Breezy will graft filtered nodes. `set` will replace the node, while `extend` will merge.

 When using the screen option, remember that Breezy determines which React component to render via the mapping in `application.js`.